+Configuring IPv4 Interface Settings

-Configuring IPv4 Use the System > IP (Configure Interface - Add Address) page to configure an IPv4 Interface Settings address for the switch.
-The default IPv4 address for VLAN 1 is set to 192.168.1.1 using the subnet mask 255.255.255.0.
-To change the switch's default settings to values that are compatible with your network, you may need to a establish a default gateway between the switch and management stations that exist on another network segment.
+Use the IP > General > Routing Interface (Add Address) page to configure an IPv4 address for the switch.
+An IPv4 address is obtained via DHCP by default for VLAN 1.
+To configure a static address, you need to change the switch's default settings to values that are compatible with your network.
+You may also need to a establish a default gateway between the switch and management stations that exist on another network segment.
+To configure this device as the default gateway, use the IP > Routing > Static Routes (Add) page, set the destination address to the required interface, and the next hop to null address 0.0.0.